KhronosGroup/glTF-Blender-IO/docs/blender_docs/io_gltf2.rst

 ----------------------

 This produces a single ``.glb`` file with all mesh data, image textures, and related information packed into a single binary file.
-This makes it easy to share or copy the model to other systems and services.
+This is the default.

 .. tip::

-   This is the default.
+   Using a single file makes it easy to share or copy the model to other systems and services.

 glTF Separate (``.gltf`` + ``.bin`` + textures)
 -----------------------------------------------